PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

     :width: 750
     :align: left

+This is also the case for other modules that use the axis system, as in angled orientations and locations (which may be described as displaced in more than one direction in comparison between two hands or from the beginning to the end of the sign production).

-When multiple directions are selected within one instance of a module, this is always interpreted as an angled direction with all selections applying simultaneously (according to the associated :ref:`timing values<timing_page>`).
-To instead indicate a sequence of directions, create multiple instances of the module, associate them with separate (and sequential) :ref:`timing values<timing_page>` and select the appropriate direction for each one.
+When multiple axes or directions are selected within one instance of a module, this is always interpreted as an angled axis with all selections applying simultaneously (according to the associated :ref:`timing values<timing_page>`).
+To instead indicate a sequence of directions, create multiple instances of the applicable module, associate them with separate (and sequential) :ref:`timing values<timing_page>`, and select the appropriate direction for each one.

 .. comment::
     From the 'to mention' doc: It might be useful to give some examples of how our perceptual movement direction combination (e.g., up-ipsi, etc.) correspond to Johnson & Liddell’s (2021) vertical and horizontal “directions of bearing” (p.140-141, fig. 8-9).